iankorf/blast-primer/README.md

 Lambda is a critical parameter that normalizes different scoring schemes.
 You can imagine that a +1/-1 scoring scheme should behave very similarly to +2/-2.
 In fact, they behave identically.
 The difference is that +1/-1 has a lambda twice as large as +2/-2.
+As a result, it doesn't matter if you use a +1/-1 or +2/-2, the e-values will be exactly the same.

 It turns out that the K-A equation can be applied to gapped alignments by borrowing the lambda from an equally stringent scoring scheme.
 Basically, you